bailey27/cppcryptfs/INSTALL.md

 ---------
 cppcryptfs uses OpenSSL for doing the actual encrypting and decrypting of data.

+You will need to build OpenSSL from its source code.

 Please refer to the "INSTALL" file from the OpenSSL distribution if these instructions don't work.

 After installing Visual Studio, nasm, git, and ActiveState perl, open a new Windows command prompt (cmd.exe).